NG-Netha-Mrji/PMpal/README.md

 # Email Decoder

 The **Email Decoder** is a user-friendly web application designed to help you analyze emails and generate professional, empathetic, and solution-oriented responses.
 Powered by **LLM (Language Learning Models)**.
-This tool helps interpret emails accurately and improves communication by providing clear and actionable results.
+This tool helps interpret emails accurately and improves communication by providing clear and actionable output.

 ---